confluentinc/cp-docker-images/docs/quickstart.rst

       confluentinc/cp-kafka:3.2.1 \
       bash -c "seq 42 | kafka-console-producer --request-required-acks 1 --broker-list localhost:29092 --topic foo && echo 'Produced 42 messages.'"

   This command will use the built-in Kafka Console Producer to produce 42 simple messages to the topic.
-Upon running it, you should see the following:
+After running the command, you should see the following:

   ::

     Produced 42 messages.

-  To complete the story, let's read back the message using the built-in Console consumer:
+  To complete the story, you can read back the message using the built-in Console consumer:

   .. sourcecode:: bash